cre-dev/pub-data-visualization/README.md

 ```

-# Description of the code
-See the Sphinx documentation.

 # How-to : ready-to-run examples
 In this repository, we propose a set of modules that read, format, transform and plot the input data from different public sources.
 We also provide ready-to-run visualization scripts as illustrated below.